X-PARADE: Cross-Lingual Textual Entailment and Information Divergence across Paragraphs

 Finally, Table~\ref{tab:gpt-4-vs-human-inferable} compares GPT-4 and estimated human performance at classifying \emph{inferable} tokens.
-GPT-4 has both lower precision and lower recall than Human*.
+GPT-4 performs worse than Human*, mainly due to low recall.
 Due to the subjectivity mentioned earlier in Section~\ref{sec:iaa}, it is difficult to obtain an accurate measure of human performance.
-However, given our analysis of the adjudicated results presented in Section~\ref{sec:iaa} and Appendix \ref{sec:appendix-inferable-span-disagreement}, we believe that achieving high \emph{precision} of inferable tokens should be possible, even if recall is low, and GPT-4 is far below human performance at this aspect of the task.
+However, given our analysis of the adjudicated results in Section~\ref{sec:iaa} and Appendix \ref{sec:appendix-inferable-span-disagreement}, we believe that achieving high \emph{precision} of inferable tokens should be possible, even if recall is low, and GPT-4 is far below human performance at this aspect of the task.